Kingston University: Other locations

 Additional to the four main campuses is an administration building: Hind Court on London Road which was home to the office of the Vice-Chancellor until 2018 when they moved to Holmwood House.

 Furthermore, art and design studies students from Kingston School of Art are based at River House, on the High Street in Kingston town centre.

 Organisation

 Teaching and research are organised in four faculties.

 Kingston School of Art

-Kingston School of Art (KSA) was established as part of Kingston Technical Institute founded 1899.
+Kingston School of Art (KSA) was established as part of Kingston Technical Institute founded in 1899.
 The School of Art separated from the Technical College in 1930 and left Kingston Hall Road to move to Knights Park in 1939.
 It became Kingston College of Art in 1945 and merged back with the Technical College to form Kingston Polytechnic in 1970.
 The Polytechnic later became Kingston University in 1992, under which the school was known as the Faculty of Art, Design and Architecture (FADA) until 2017 when it reverted to its historic name.

 Kingston School of Art delivers undergraduate and postgraduate programmes of study across three schools: